DrishtiShrrrma/IPC-2023/Getting Started with RDDL/README.md

 - Domain-specific considerations: In some domains, there may be certain instances that are more important or representative than others.
 For example, in a planning problem for an autonomous vehicle, the instance that corresponds to rush hour traffic may be more important than the instance that corresponds to light traffic.

+8. One can argue that the "position" variable should also be defined as an action fluent, since it is updated by the actions taken by the agent.
+However, it is also possible to define it as a state fluent, since its value can also change due to external factors, such as friction or air resistance.
 - Goal-specific considerations: In some cases, we may have specific goals or objectives that are only relevant to certain instances.
 For example, if we are optimizing a planning system for a disaster response scenario, we may want to prioritize instances that correspond to high-risk areas or emergency situations.